congard/algine/README.md

 # Algine
 Algine [Al'gine] - OpenGL 3.3+ engine written in C++

-Version: 1.4 beta-candidate
+Version: 1.4.1 beta-candidate

-Supported systems: Linux (Windows in the future)
+Supported systems: Linux, Windows (with MinGW-w64)

 Example of using given in `main.cpp` file